johanneshilden/lets-parse/untyped-lambda-calculus/README.md

 badterm = app <|> var <|> parens badterm <|> lambda badterm
 ```

 but then we end up with an infinite loop.
-We have a problem here with the 4th rule: T → T&nbps;T.
+We have a problem here with the rule T → T&nbsp;T.

 #### Eliminating left recursion